GODx99/Libdumper/README.md

 4. chomod 777 Libpatcher.sh

 # How to Run This Tool
-You can Run my Libdumper tool by using This command below 👇 ./Libpatcher.sh
+You can Run my Libdumper tool by using This command

+./Libpatcher.sh

 Enjoy...🙂